Jay22K/unity-Third-person-controller-android/README.md

 # unity-Third-person-controller-android-
 Developing a 3rd Person Controller is really hard and takes too much time, so we developed this awesome template so you can set up a character controller for android in less than 10 seconds, leaving space for you to focus on making your game!
+This Assets are designed to work as a quick start into prototyping and developing character controllers for various game genres, using systems and methods that are easy to build and expand upon for different projects.

+Third Person Controller package includes:

+A Third Person Armature character controller, fully rigged and animated using a Humanoid rig with guns A Third Person Capsule character controller
+Playground Scene and level prototyping Prefabs Triplanar shaders for quick prototyping (Built-in + ShaderGraph for URP/HDRP)=(you need to convert pipeline) UI Canvas overlays for mobile (Joystick and Touch Zone)

+it's best for shooting android games

+how to install

+1) download .unitypackage

+In Unity, navigate to Assets > Import Package > Custom Package...

+Using the file browser, navigate to where the asset package is stored on your computer

+Click on the Package, then click the Open button

+You will see an Import Screen with the option to select/deselect assets to import

+Click the Import Button

+Check the Project Window, there you will find your imported assets from the package

+and joy your time